ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 If the API key doesn't match, the app. will return a 403 error.

+### Developing

+See the `docker-compose.yml` file for details of how to run this app. and the updater script locally.

 ### Updater image

 The `updater-image/` directory maintains a docker image which can be used to update the JSON data in the app.
 See the `makefile` in that directory for a usage example.